wp-plugins/robo-gallery/readme.txt

 = Is it possible to customize gallery image caption ? =

 In gallery settings you can find images manager where you can change settings of every image, one of the option it's caption of the image

-= Is it possible to use HTML in image description ? =

-Yes, you can use HTML tags inside gallery image description field

 = How to change font color of the gallery image description text? =